The world of work has transformed over the past 20 years.

 2. Train yourself to be a 'lifelong learner' so no matter how things change (because they will), you'll be able to change with them.

-Digital Mums have launched a new training course focused on building digital skills.
+Digital Mums have launched a training course called Digital Retox, focused on building digital skills.
 If you'd like to hear more about how you can prepare for the future of work, you can find out more here.